Carrefour: Israel

-Jordan

-Also operated by Majid al Futtaim, Carrefour is very popular in Jordan, with dozens of locations dotting the capital and the suburbs.
-The largest and most frequented is Carrefour: City Mall in the suburb of Dabuk.
-Another multi-story complex is scheduled to open near the Sixth Circle.
-Carrefour Express are smaller-sized stores that operate inside smaller shopping areas, such as the as Carrefour Express: Swéfiéh Avenue inside the Avenue Mall in Sweifieh.

-Kuwait

-In March 2007, Carrefour opened a store in Kuwait in the Avenues mall.
+In March 2022, Carrefour signed a franchising agreement with Electra Consumer Products to discontinue the Yeinot Bitan and Mega Ba'ir chains of stores and rebrand them as Carrefour branches.

+In July 2023, Carrefour stated that it would not be opening branches in the West Bank.

 Lebanon

 On 4 April 2013, Majid al Futtaim inaugurated a Carrefour hypermarket at their City Centre Beirut mall, in the Hazmieh suburb of Beirut.
 In September 2017, a second Carrefour outlet opened at the CityMall Dora, replacing a venue formerly held by a Monop' hypermarket.
 In June 2018, a third outlet opened at the Tower Center mall in Zouk Mosbeh.
 In February 2019, a fourth Carrefour, and the first supermarket format venue, opened within the Aley District.
 The fourth Carrefour is considered a major step for the company's expansion in Lebanon.

-Oman

-In Oman, Carrefour opened a store in 2001 on the outskirts of Muscat.
-In 2008, another branch opened in Qurum.
-In May 2011 Carrefour opened a store in Sohar.
-The fourth Carrefour opened in March 2012 at Muscat Grand Mall.
-The fifth branch opened in Salalah on 24 May 2013.
-As of 2021, Carrefour operates twelve hypermarkets and three supermarkets in Oman.

-Saudi Arabia

-Carrefour has 18 franchise-operated hypermarkets in Saudi Arabia, with 7 of them in Riyadh.

-Turkey

-Carrefour opened its first store in 1993 in Ataşehir.
-It has 754 stores in 40 provinces.
-Carrefour also operates in Turkey in a joint venture with Sabancı Group under the name CarrefourSA.

 United Arab Emirates

-Carrefour operates in the United Arab Emirates under Majid al Futtaim.
-The country's first Carrefour hypermarket at City Centre Deira opened in 1995.
+On 28 November 1995, Carrefour opened its first branch, in City Centre Deira in Dubai by Majid Al Futtaim.
+The following day, on 29 November 1995, the second branch opened in Airport Road in Abu Dhabi.

 On 1 March 2022, Carrefour opened in City Centre Me'aisem in Dubai its first Bio store.